leivermoreno/watchpoint-app/README.md

 ## How to run

-- Create a virtual environment and install dependencies:
+1. Create a virtual environment and install dependencies:

 ```sh
 python -m venv venv
 pip install -r requirements.txt
 ```

-- Create postgresql role and database:
+2. Create postgresql role and database:

 - Create watchpoint role

 - Create watchpoint database owned by watchpoint role

 The configuration expects a local connection type with trust authentication for simplicity.
 Adjust your `pg_hba.conf` file as needed.

+3. Set environment variable FLASK_WATCHMODE_API_KEY with your Watchmode API key.

-Run the app in development server:
+4. Run the app in development server:

 ```sh
 flask --app watchpoint/app.py run